The Clear Edge

 Prevention is 20X cheaper than recovery.

-Prevention (if he’d installed it at $80K): 3 hours weekly energy monitoring, quarterly delegation review.
-Total cost: 156 hours yearly = $67K at his rate, but prevents $200K+ in burnout costs over 3 years.
+Prevention (if he’d installed it at $80K/month): 3 hours weekly energy monitoring plus quarterly delegation review, with 156 hours/year at his rate preventing an estimated $200K+ in burnout costs over 3 years.

 The systems that prevent burnout also accelerate growth.
 They’re not overhead, they’re infrastructure.